<figcaption>

 Best Practices

-• Use descriptive text in the <figcaption> element that accurately describes the content of the media element.
-The text should be concise and to-the-point, and should provide additional information about the media element that may not be immediately obvious.
+element that accurately describes the content of the media element.
+The text should be concise and to-the-point, and should provide additional information about the media element that may not be immediately obvious. - Use CSS styles to visually distinguish the

-• Ensure that the <figcaption> element is accessible to users who are using assistive technologies, such as screen readers.
-This means providing descriptive text that accurately describes the content of the <figcaption> element, and using proper HTML markup, such as the alt attribute on images.
+element is accessible to users who are using assistive technologies, such as screen readers.
+This means providing descriptive text that accurately describes the content of the<figcaption>

 Accessibility Considerations

-• Use descriptive text in the <figcaption> element that accurately describes the content of the media element.
-This helps users who cannot see the media element to understand what it is and what it represents.
+element that accurately describes the content of the media element.
+This helps users who cannot see the media element to understand what it is and what it represents. - Use proper HTML markup, such as the

-• Use proper HTML markup, such as the alt attribute on images, to provide alternative text that describes the media element.
-This helps users who cannot see the media element, such as those who are blind or have low vision, to understand the content.
+attribute on images, to provide alternative text that describes the media element.
+This helps users who cannot see the media element, such as those who are blind or have low vision, to understand the content. - Use semantic HTML markup to ensure that the

-• Use semantic HTML markup to ensure that the <figcaption> element is properly labeled and associated with the media element it describes.
-This helps assistive technologies, such as screen readers, to correctly identify and announce the relationship between the media element and its caption.
+element is properly labeled and associated with the media element it describes.
+This helps assistive technologies, such as screen readers, to correctly identify and announce the relationship between the media element and its caption. - Use CSS to visually distinguish the

-• Test the accessibility of your content using assistive technologies, such as screen readers or keyboard-only navigation, to ensure that all users can access and interact with the content.
+element from the media element, such as by using a different font style, size, or color.
+This helps users who have difficulty seeing or distinguishing between different types of content to identify the caption. - Test the accessibility of your content using assistive technologies, such as screen readers or keyboard-only navigation, to ensure that all users can access and interact with the content.
 Make any necessary adjustments to improve accessibility based on your testing results.

 Browser Compatibility